anytizer/backend.php/services/readme.txt

 Rather, make a copy of backend to your suitable super admin name.
 Example:
 	cp -R backend superadmin.mydomain.com
-	This is to avoid absensce of core files in backend.
+	This is to avoid absence of core files in backend.

 12:32 AM 6/17/2010
-Put alll of your business applications here...
+Put all of your business applications here...
 NEVER put them into .svn if:
 	They ARE NOT FREE.
 	They are closed sourced applications.